 1. The New Mindset

 How to Fight Better: I want us to shift the focus to fighting ‘better’ as opposed to fighting less.
 Why?
 Fighting better is about having discussions, not arguments.
 It is about respectfully hearing the other person when perpetual problems come up.
-It’s also a lot of pressure to try to fight less.
-We all want to fight less, but the point of this article is to deepen understanding and that can mean discussing more.
+It’s also a lot of pressure to try fighting less.
+We all want to fight less, but the point of this article is to deepen understanding, and that can mean discussing more.

 2. Identify Your Issues

 One of the most interesting discussions I have ever had with my husband was identifying our ‘perpetual issues’.
 We sat down and thought about the problems and topics that have come up recently and looked for patterns.
-Did any of them fall into the top 5 above?
-Were there any common threads or underlying themes to our arguments.
+Did any of them fall into the top five above?
+Were there any common threads or underlying themes to our arguments?
 The answer—yes.
-We didn’t realize it at first, but we were basically having the same 3 arguments over and over again with different dressing.
+We didn’t realize it at first, but we basically were having the same three arguments over and over again, with different dressing.

-- Sit down with your partner (or with a journal by yourself) and review all of the arguments you have had recently or any big blow-up fights over the last few months.
-Try to identify the patterns under the arguments.
+- Sit down with your partner (or by yourself with a journal) and review all of the arguments you have had recently or any big blow-up fights over the last few months.
+Try identifying the patterns underlying the arguments.